Last Updated on 13 February 2026 by Cycloscope

 1. Post-tour depression

-If you feel seriously down and can’t start touring again, we recommend getting professional help.
+If you feel seriously depressed and can’t resume touring, we recommend seeking professional help.

 2. Rain